0 Items in Your Cart

 Fire science specialists employed by insurance companies make recommendations for fire protection and safety measures in specific buildings.
 As part of their duties they help set insurance rates, examine water supply and sprinkler facilities, and make suggestions to correct hazardous conditions.
 They may be part of an arson investigation squad or work with adjusters to determine the amount of personal injury or property loss caused by fire.

 In industry, fire safety technicians are often part of an industrial safety team.
 They inspect areas for possible fire hazards and formulate company procedures in case of fire.
-They make periodic inspections of fire-fighting equipment such as extinguishers, hoses and hydrants, fire doors, automatic alarms, and sprinkler systems.
+They periodically inspect fire-fighting equipment such as extinguishers, hoses and hydrants, fire doors, automatic alarms, and sprinkler systems.
 An important part of their duties is to hold fire prevention seminars to keep department heads and key workers aware and alert to potential fire hazards in their particular areas.
 Technicians also teach these employees what to do in case of fire or other emergencies.

 Because of the large number of people occupying their facilities, many restaurants, large hotels, and entertainment or recreational centers employ fire safety technicians.
 There is a great hazard of fire from food cooking in kitchens, lint in laundries, and sparks that fall on draperies and bedding.
 The possible loss of life from fire makes it necessary to have the best possible fire-protection program.